redhat-performance/jetlag/docs/deploy-mno-performancelab.md

 # Which cloud in the lab environment (Ex cloud42)
 lab_cloud: cloud99

-# Either mno or rwn or sno
+# Either mno or sno
 cluster_type: mno

-# Applies to both bm/rwn clusters
+# Applies to mno clusters
 worker_node_count: 2

-# Lab Network type, applies to sno and mno cluster_type only
-# Set this variable if you want to host your SNO cluster on lab public routable
-# VLAN network, set this ONLY if you have public routable VLAN enabled in your
-# Red Hat cloud
-# For mno clusters, enable this variable to autoconfigure controlplane_network_interface_idx,
-# base_dns_name, cluster_name, controlplane_network, network_prefix, gateway to the values
-# required in the public VLAN attached to the lab assignment
-public_vlan: false

 # Enter whether the build should use 'dev' (early candidate builds) or 'ga' for Generally Available versions of OpenShift
 # Empty value results in playbook failing with error message.
 Example of dev builds would be 'candidate-4.17', 'candidate-4.16'